mitchelljustin/pragmatic-lightning/index.md

 layout: home
 ---

-Lightning From Scratch is the quickest guide to building an app that accepts Bitcoin Lightning payments.
+{{site.title}} is the quickest guide to building an app that accepts Bitcoin Lightning payments.

 After following this guide, you'll be able to build new kinds of apps that leverage the power of Lightning micropayments.

+# Why Bitcoin?

+- Bitcoin has survived for 10 years
+- Native currency of the Internet
+- Apolitical

 # What is Lightning Network?

+--- IMAGE ---

 Lightning Network (also known as "Lightning" or "LN") is a second layer on top of the Bitcoin cryptocurrency that makes payments fast, anonymous and cheap.
 With it you can build apps which accept Bitcoin without sacrificing transaction speed, cost or privacy.